ICTU/gros-visualization-ui/README.md

 can generate a navigation list for selecting a different language (but it does not handle the selection change event itself), and it can automatically replace elements with a `data-message` attribute in the document or a certain selection with their locale equivalent, using the element children as arguments.
+It can also replace attributes of elements when they are prefixed with `data-message-` and their attribute name is explicitly provided.

 Setup: